python/typeshed/CONTRIBUTING.md

 ## Third-party library removal policy

-Third-party packages are generally removed from typeshed when one of the following criteria is met:
+Third-party stubs are generally removed from typeshed when one of the following criteria is met:

 * The upstream package ships a `py.typed` file for at least six months, or